From SQL Injection to Shell

 Conclusion

-This exercise showed you how to manually detect and exploit SQL injection to gain access to the administration pages.
-Once in the "Trusted zone", more functionality is often available which may lead to more vulnerabilities.
+This exercise showed you how to manually detect and exploit a SQL injection to gain access to the administration pages.
+Once in the "Trusted zone", more functionalities are often available which may lead to more vulnerabilities.

-This exercise is based on the results of a penetration test performed on a website few years ago, but websites with these kind of vulnerabilities are still available on Internet today.
+This exercise is based on the results of a penetration test performed on a website few years ago, but websites with these kinds of vulnerabilities are still available on Internet today.

-The configuration of the web server provided is an ideal case since error messages are displayed and PHP protections are turned off.
-We will see in another exercise on how SQL injections can be exploited in harder conditions, but in the meantime you can play with the PHP configuration to harden the exercise.
-To do so you need to enable magic_quotes_gpc and disable display_errors in the PHP configuration (/etc/php5/apache2/php.ini) and restart the web server (/etc/init.d/apache2 restart)
+The configuration of the provided web server is an ideal case since error messages are displayed and the PHP protections are turned off.
+We will see in another exercise on how SQL injections can be exploited in harder conditions, but in the meantime you can play with the PHP configuration to harden the system.
+To do so you need to enable magic_quotes_gpc and disable display_errors in the PHP configuration (/etc/php5/apache2/php.ini) and then restart the web server (/etc/init.d/apache2 restart).